mskcc/phoenix/README.md

 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->

 1. Given a bam, unpacks the bam into fastqs
-2. Given xengografts, disambiguates between mouse and human reads
+2. Given xenografts, disambiguates between mouse and human reads
 3. If `skip_trimming` is `false` (default), trims fastq reads through `trimgalore`
 4. Uses the typical alignment pipeline provided by `nf-core/subworkflows/fastq_align_bwa`, then `MarkDuplicates`
 5. Read QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))